Leland is a man of many interests including: history, politics, religion, and, lest all study and no play make Lee a dull boy, adventure!

 Use Ratcheted Tie-Down Straps to Secure Your Kayak

-The last thing you need is for one, or both, of your kayaks flying off your roof and into the road.
-Properly securing your kayak can take up to 10 minutes, but once you get the hang of it you should be able to complete this task in less than 5.
-If you have help you can get two loaded in 5 minutes.
+The last thing you need is your kayaks flying off your roof and into the road.
+Properly securing your kayak can take up to 10 minutes, but once you get the hang of it, you should be able to complete this task in less than 5.
+If you have help, you can get two loaded in 5 minutes.

 One of the kayaks I purchased, a Sun Dolphin Excursion, had a detachable compartment for bait or other supplies.
-I didn't have it secured in its recess and now it is somewhere between Tawas and Bay City Michigan.
-Suffice it to say, make sure anything that needs to be secured is secured.
+I didn't have it secured in its recess and now it is somewhere between Tawas and Bay City, Michigan.
+Suffice it to say, make sure anything that needs securing... is secured.

 We purchased two of our three kayaks at Frank's Great Outdoors in Linwood, Michigan.
-Frank's features a testing pool where you can to "test-drive" a kayak or canoe you are considering for purchase.
+Frank's features a testing pool where you can to "test drive" a kayak or canoe you are considering for purchase.
 The staff there is very helpful and knowledgeable.
-One of the young men that work in the water craft section of the store came out with me, and tied down the kayaks while teaching me how to do it myself.
+One of the employees that works in the watercraft section of the store came out with me and tied down the kayaks, while teaching me how to do it myself.

 Sun Dolphin Excursion Fishing Kayak